 What is disability insurance?

-Disability insurance is coverage that helps you pay for different aspects of your life if you become disabled for a variety of reasons during your working years.
+Disability insurance is coverage that helps you pay for different aspects of your life by replacing a portion of your income if you become disabled due to an accident or illness during your working years.

-A disability insurance policy can give you financial protection if you’re unable to work for an extended time period or if you are no longer able to work.
-In those cases, your policy will pay for everyday costs and one-time expenses.
+A disability insurance policy can give you financial protection if you're unable to work for an extended time period or if you are no longer able to work.
+In those cases, your policy will provide a benefit that can help pay for everyday costs and one-time expenses.

 How does a policy work?

-Your disability insurance policy could cover things like credit card bills, car payments, or your mortgage.
+Your disability insurance policy's benefit could help cover things like credit card bills, car payments, or your mortgage.
 You also may have other bills and expenses that your insurance can help pay for.

 Who should get disability insurance?